 The Chalcididae are a moderately sized family within the Chalcidoidea that first appeared 50.3 million years ago.
 Currently, there are 85 genera and over 1400 species found all around the world.
 The species are placed into 5 subfamilies: Chalcidinae, Dirhininae, Epitraninae, Haltichellinae, Cratocentrinae and Smicromorphinae.
 Commonly mistaken as a “chalcid” the proper terminology for a member of the Chalcididae family is “chalcidid.”
 This family is mainly composed of parasitoids and hyperparasitoids.
 Chalcididae most commonly use members of the Lepidoptera and Diptera as their host, but some attack Hymenoptera, Coleoptera, and Neuroptera.
-Most Chalcidids are idiobionts, meaning that they oviposit into more or less fully grown hosts.
-In the case of parasitoids of Diptera, they oviposit into mature larva.
-In the case of parasitoids of Lepidoptera, they oviposit into young pupae.
+Most chalcidids are idiobionts, meaning that they arrest the development of their host in the life stage attacked.
+In the case of parasitoids of Diptera, they oviposit into the mature larva.
+In the case of parasitoids of Lepidoptera, they oviposit into the pupa.
 Females that oviposit into an antlion larva use their hind legs to hold open the massive jaws of the antlion while they lay their egg into the back of their head!
+YOW!

 There are four main diagnostic features of the Chalcididae that are helpful when attempting to identify a chalcidid.The femur on the hind legs of chalcidids are swollen and the ventral margin is lined with one or more teeth.
-Moreover, the prepectu, a sclerite of the thorax, is narrow or even indistinguishable.
-The tegula is equally long as it is broad and the body is anywhere from 2.5 to 9.0mm in length.
+Moreover, the prepectus, a sclerite of the thorax, is narrow or even indistinguishable.
+The tegula is equally long as it is broad and the body is anywhere from 2.5 to 9.0 mm in length.